Sean Farrell (American football)

 New England acquired him in return for three draft picks, and he was the Patriots' starting guard for three seasons before shoulder surgery kept him on the injured reserve list for most of the 1990 season.
-Near the end of that season, the Patriots tried to reactivate him without using a protective designation for him; under the rules then applicable, this had the effect of putting him on waivers, and he was claimed by the Denver Broncos.
+Near the end of that season, the Patriots tried to reactivate him without using a protective designation for him; under the rules then applicable, this put him on waivers, and he was claimed by the Denver Broncos.
 He finished that year and played another in Denver, then one more for Seattle before concluding his NFL career.

 After football, Farrell became a financial advisor with several investment companies including Merrill Lynch, and he is the chairperson of the Gay Culverhouse Player Outreach Program to assist former NFL players facing disability issues after their careers.